posifo1/SRM-Module-Activities/README.md

 ## Unit 1: An Introduction to Security and Risk Management

-### Module Title
-An Introduction to Security and Risk Management

 ### Learning Outcomes
 - Discuss the various definitions of risk.
 - Explain how to assess, qualify and mitigate risks.